fernandozuher/naoqi_webots/README.md

 * **Fernando Zuher**: @fernandozuher (https://github.com/fernandozuher)
     * This naoqi_webots repositoty is based on *naoqisim* repository: https://github.com/cyberbotics/naoqisim

-Please follow github and join us!
-Thanks to visiting me and good coding!
+Thank you for visiting and good coding!